 As already highlighted in the Summary Conclusions (Chapter II.), the compliance rates showed mixed results regarding the recommendations of the general meeting.
-Concerning the recommendations and proposals for the convocation of the general meeting, the compliance rate remains remarkably high for those comprehensively significant and general recommendations which are decisively important for the exercise of shareholder rights (1.2.3 and 1.2.5 - 93.3% and 100%).
+Concerning the recommendations and proposals for the convocation of the general meeting, the compliance rate is remains remarkably high for those comprehensively significant and general recommendations which are decisively important for the exercise of shareholder rights (1.2.3 and 1.2.5), although it slightly decreased from last year's 100% compliance.
 In connection with these recommendations, several issuers reference in their explanations to the emergency situation due to the pandemic and to the special rules of the relevant Government Decree on general meetings - not just in case of "no answers" but also regarding to some "yes" replies.
-The compliance rates are lower for recommendations and proposals regarding specific procedural issues (typically 75.6% or higher), but overall satisfactory.
+The compliance rates are lower for recommendations and proposals regarding specific procedural issues (typically between 67.5-87.5%), but overall satisfactory.

 Recommendation / Proposal No. Text of the recommendation/proposal Compliance rate (%) Change (% point) Recommendation 1.2.1 The Company should publish on its website a summary document with the rules applicable to the conduct of its General Meetings and to the exercise of voting rights by shareholders.
-82.2% -2.8% Recommendation 1.2.2 The Company should publish the exact date when the range of those eligible to participate in a given company event (General Meeting, dividend payment, shares splitting, bonus shares issue etc.) is set (record date).
+85.0% -1.4% Recommendation 1.2.2 The Company should publish the exact date when the range of those eligible to participate in a given company event (General Meeting, dividend payment, shares splitting, bonus shares issue etc.) is set (record date).
 At the time of setting this date, the Company should also publish the last day when the shares granting eligibility for participating in a given company event are traded.
-86.7% -0.8% Recommendation 1.2.3 The Company should hold its General Meetings at a place and time providing for maximum shareholder participation.
-93.3% -1.7% Proposal 1.2.4 The place and time of General Meetings initiated by shareholders should be determined by taking the initiating shareholders' proposal into account.
-75.6% 8.1% Proposal 1.2.5 To ensure the fast and smooth conduct of the General Meeting, the Company should make necessary technical arrangements for the voting, ensuring that the results of the voting can be determined clearly, unambiguously and fast.
+87.5% -1.1% Recommendation 1.2.3 The Company should hold its General Meetings at a place and time providing for maximum shareholder participation.
+95.0% -5.0% Proposal 1.2.4 The place and time of General Meetings initiated by shareholders should be determined by taking the initiating shareholders' proposal into account.
+67.5% 6.1% Proposal 1.2.5 To ensure the fast and smooth conduct of the General Meeting, the Company should make necessary technical arrangements for the voting, ensuring that the results of the voting can be determined clearly, unambiguously and fast.
 When votes are cast electronically at a General Meeting, the Board of Directors/Governing Board should be responsible for ensuring the validity and reliability of the results.
-100% 2.5% Recommendation 1.2.6 The Company did not restrict the right of shareholders to designate a different representative for each securities account at any general meeting.
-82.2% -0.3% Recommendation 1.2.7 Regarding proposals for the agenda items, the Board of Directors' proposed resolution and also the Supervisory Board's opinion was disclosed to the shareholders.
-82.2% 2.2%
+97.5% -2.5% Recommendation 1.2.6 The Company did not restrict the right of shareholders to designate a different representative for each securities account at any general meeting.
+82.5% -3.9%